 As you probably know, Microsoft Excel has three functions to look up a value - LOOKUP, VLOOKUP and HLOOKUP - and they seem to confuse users the most.
-In this tutorial, we will focus on the specificities of the Excel Hlookup function and discuss a few formula examples that will help you use Hlookup in Excel most efficiently.
+In this tutorial, we will focus on the specificities of the Excel HLOOKUP function and discuss a few formula examples that will help you use it in Excel most efficiently.

 The Excel HLOOKUP function is designed for horizontal lookup.
 More specifically, it searches for a certain value in the first row of the table and returns another value in the same column from a row that you specify.